Ground Source Review: Llanishen House.

 Throughout the project I had lots of help from Kensa and was very pleased with the service I received.”

-Richard has covered the cost of the ground source heat pump installation via the Government’s Domestic Renewable Heat Incentive (RHI) scheme which provides quarterly payments on the renewable heat the system generates.
+Richard has covered the cost of the ground source heat pump installation via the Government’s Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding) scheme which provides quarterly payments on the renewable heat the system generates.
 Llanishen House also features other renewable technologies, including Solar PV on the roof to generate electricity for which Richard is receiving subsidies.